Skip to content

 A story that repeats

-It is not the initial drop.
+There's a moment that happens in almost every significant drawdown, and it's not the initial drop.
 Most people can handle that.
-They remind themselves this is normal, that they have seen worse on charts, that staying the course is the right thing to do.
+They remind themselves this is normal, they've seen worse on charts, staying the course is the right move.

 The moment comes later.
 Usually around day 15 or day 30 of a grinding, ugly market.
-The news is relentless.
+News is relentless.
 Friends are texting about what they sold.
-Your spouse asks a question that sounds casual but is not.
+Your spouse asks a question that sounds casual but isn't.
 You sit down to check your portfolio one more time and something shifts.

-The number on the screen stops being abstract and starts feeling like something you are losing.
+The number on the screen stops being abstract and starts feeling like something you're losing.

 The space between knowing and doing

-Everyone who has read a single book on investing knows you should not sell at the bottom.
+Everyone who's read a single book on investing knows you shouldn't sell at the bottom.

 Two portfolios, same destination, different experience

-One of them took a path with modest volatility.
-Down 12% at the worst point, then steady recovery.
+One took a path with modest vol. Down 12% at the worst, then steady recovery.

-The second investor had to hold through the part where their brain was screaming at them to do something.
-Had to sit in meetings pretending to focus while mentally calculating what they had "lost."
-Had to answer questions from family.
-Had to resist the urge to make it stop.
+The second investor had to hold through the part where their brain was screaming at them to act.
+Sat in meetings pretending to focus while mentally calculating what they'd "lost."
+Answered questions from family.
+Resisted the urge to make it stop, every day, for months.

-On a spreadsheet, the two paths have equivalent ending net worth.
-In a life, they are not even close.
+On a spreadsheet those paths look equivalent.
+In a life, not even close.

 Sometimes a hedge reduces the drawdown mechanically.
-The position pays off, you have liquidity, the math is better.
+Position pays off, you have liquidity, the math works out better.

-But often, the deeper value is something harder to quantify.
+Often the deeper value is harder to pin down.

-Knowing the hedge exists can change your relationship to the portfolio.
-It can give you permission to wait.
-It can quiet the part of your brain that wants to act.
-It can be the difference between holding through the bottom and doing the thing you will spend years wishing you had not done.
+Knowing the hedge exists changes your relationship to the portfolio.
+It gives you permission to wait.
+It quiets the part of your brain that wants to act, and that can be the difference between holding through the bottom and doing something you'll regret for years.

-This is why "did it make money" is sometimes the wrong question.
-The right question might be: did it help you stay?
+"Did it make money" is sometimes the wrong question.
+The better one: did it help you stay?

 The part nobody wants to admit

-If you talk to someone who sold at the bottom of 2008 or March 2020, they rarely say "I made a rational decision based on new information."
-They say something closer to "I could not take it anymore."
+Talk to someone who sold at the bottom of 2008 or March 2020.
+They almost never say "I made a rational decision based on new information."
+What they say is closer to "I couldn't take it anymore."

-That is the constraint.
-And you design around it or you pretend it does not exist.
+That's the constraint.
+You design around it or you pretend it isn't there.

-• What is the largest drawdown you have actually lived through, not read about?
+• What's the largest drawdown you've actually lived through?
+Not read about.

-• When you were in it, what did you want to do?
-What did you actually do?
+• When you were in it, what did you want to do vs. what you actually did?

-• If you could pay a small annual cost to reduce the chance you make that decision again, would that be worth it?
+• If you could pay a small annual cost to reduce the chance you make that decision again, would it be worth it?

-• What would acting in a position of strength, not weakness, look like?
+• What would acting from a position of strength look like?

-We are not trying to convince anyone that hedging is required.
-Some people can ride volatility without flinching.
+We're not trying to convince anyone that hedging is required.
+Some people ride vol without flinching.

-But if you know how you tend to respond when things get loud, it might be worth building a program that accounts for that instead of assuming you will be different next time.
+But if you know how you tend to respond when things get loud, maybe build a program that accounts for that.
+Assuming you'll be different next time is a bet with a bad track record.

-The portfolio you abandon is the portfolio you do not own.
+The portfolio you abandon is the portfolio you don't own.

 Verio Labs provides modeling, analytics, education, and strategy development.
 We are not an RIA, broker-dealer, or CTA.
 We do not manage assets or give trade recommendations.